lattejed/LJDynamicParser/README.md

 ## Motivation

 While there are parser generators available for Objective-C, I feel that they are unnecessarily complex and encourage bad behavior, e.g., adding code to grammars.
-You would use this if 1) you're comfortable with BNF grammars, 2) you're comfortable writing recursive descent parsers by hand and 3) you'd rather not bother.
+You would use this if 1) you're comfortable with BNF grammars and rewriting them to not use optional terminals, 2) you're comfortable writing recursive descent parsers by hand and 3) you'd rather not bother.
 While this could have been written as a static generator, I prefer the simplicity of defining the syntax in memory.

 ## License